Home » Blog » Wake N Bacon: Shark Tank Updates in 2020

 Wake N Bacon Before Shark Tank

-Matty Sallin was an industrial designer from San Francisco, and he thought he had created the perfect substitution for an alarm clock that aggressively wakes you up with a loud jolting noise.
-He had taken an electronics class in college, and as a class project designed an alarm clock that gently rouses a sleeper with the aroma of cooked bacon.
-The exterior of the clock was made to resemble a pig in block wood form.
+Matty Sallin, an industrial designer from San Francisco, believed he had developed the ideal alternative to traditional alarm clocks that abruptly wake users with loud sounds.
+During an electronics class in college, he conceptualized an alarm clock that awakens individuals with the delightful scent of cooked bacon.
+The clock's exterior was crafted to resemble a pig in a block wood form, adding a whimsical touch to its design.

-The Wake N Bacon alarm clock functions by heating up pre-cooked bacon ten minutes before the time you set to wake up.
-The user would need to place a couple of slices into the teflon-coated cooking pan the night before, and a halogen lamp would heat the bacon to a crisp.
-Instead of a blaring alarm sound, the user would gently wake to the smell of the bacon.
+The Wake N Bacon alarm clock operates by heating pre-cooked bacon ten minutes before the set wake-up time.
+Users need to place a couple of slices into a Teflon-coated cooking pan the night before, and a halogen lamp crisps the bacon.
+Instead of a jarring alarm, individuals are gently awakened by the savory aroma of bacon, creating a pleasant start to their day.

 Wake N Bacon On Shark Tank